Martiless/flawlesscooking/README.md

 # Flawless Cooking Kids Cookery School

 This is a website for kids cookery classes based in Cork.
 Complete with enquiry form, downloadable sample recipe and an about section.
-Flawless Cooking is a fictional cookery school, however, it is an actual cookery blog that I own.
+Flawless Cooking is a fictional cookery school designed for this project.
 This website has been created as the first Milestone project for Code Institute's Full Stack Software Development Diploma.

 ## Table of content: